tekknolagi/isdt/lecture-notes/1-cli.md

 *GNU+Linux*[^other-userspaces] instead of simply Linux.

-We've chosen GNU+Linux because it's freely available to anyone, will run on almost any hardware (unlike, say, macOS), and is what the Tufts homework servers run.
-Much of what you will learn is transferable to other POSIX operating systems like macOS, but some of it (for example, the directory hierarchy) is not.
+We've chosen GNU+Linux because it's freely available to anyone, will run on almost any hardware (unlike, say, macOS), and is what many real-world servers run.
+Much of what you will learn is transferable to other POSIX operating systems like macOS, but some of it (for example, the exact directory hierarchy) is not.

 [^linux-distros]: For example, Ubuntu, Debian, Fedora, Red Hat Enterprise
     Linux, Arch Linux, or Gentoo.
-The Tufts homework servers run Red Hat.

 [^other-userspaces]: It's possible to run the Linux kernel with no GNU project
     code at all: [BusyBox](https://busybox.net/), for example, implements most